monabf/joint_state_dynamics_estimation_HGOs_GPs/README.md

-Code for paper "Joint state and dynamics estimation with high-gain observers and Gaussian process state-space models", by Mona Buisson-Fenet, Valéry Morgenthaler, Sebastian Trimpe, and Florent Di Meglio.
+Code for paper "Joint state and dynamics estimation with high-gain observers and Gaussian process models", by Mona Buisson-Fenet, Valéry
+  Morgenthaler, Sebastian Trimpe, and Florent Di Meglio.
 Focusing on a dynamical system in observable canonical form with an unknown nonlinearity, the aim
     is to jointly estimate the state and the nonlinearity.